fws-science-applications/Species-Index/README.md

 Species Index for the SECAS BP 2021 Update

 Within this repository are the following artifacts:
-#Compressed folder containing the .tiff version of the Species Index - this is the final dataset product
+#Compressed folder containing the .tiff version of the Species Index - this is the final dataset product **current file is outdated, needs to be replaced with output from updated code.
+New code changes the environmental settings for spatial reference during calculation.**
 #FAQ Document.docx - contains a summary of the dataset
 #Python script used to create the final index
 #links to download needed data inputs